beginning of content

 An alternative to veneers is to continue to live with your teeth as they are.

-You could ask your dentist or dental practitioner about:
+You could ask your dental professional about:

 Resources and support